Who uses individual retirement accounts?

 Almost all taxpayers may establish IRAs, but high-income taxpayers are more likely to have an account.
 Taxpayers may either contribute to IRAs annually—or roll over balances from employer-sponsored plans.

-Over 60 million taxpayers own individual retirement accounts (IRAs), which include traditional IRAs, Roth IRAs, Simplified Employee Pensions (SEP IRAs), and Savings Incentive Match Plans for Employees (SIMPLE IRAs).
-The average IRA balance for taxpayers with IRAs is about $157,000.
+Nearly 65 million taxpayers own individual retirement accounts (IRAs), which include traditional IRAs, Roth IRAs, Simplified Employee Pensions (SEP IRAs), and Savings Incentive Match Plans for Employees (SIMPLE IRAs).
+The average IRA balance for taxpayers with IRAs is about $195,000.
 Ownership of IRAs increases with income and with age, as does the average IRA balance.
 Men and women are about equally likely to own an IRA (table 1).

-Taxpayers in 2020 may contribute in total the lesser of $6,000 per year ($7,000 for taxpayers age 50 or older) or the amount of their taxable compensation to traditional or Roth IRAs.
+Taxpayers in 2023 may contribute the lesser of $6,500 per year ($7,500 for taxpayers age 50 or older) or the amount of their taxable compensation to traditional or Roth IRAs.
 There is no age limit in 2020 and later years on making regular contributions to traditional or Roth IRAs.
 Prior to 2020, taxpayers could not make annual contributions to a traditional IRA once they reached age 70 ½, but they could still contribute to a Roth IRA.

 Taxpayers also may roll over their balances from employer-sponsored contribution plans to an IRA, typically after changing jobs.
 Rollovers are usually much larger than regular contributions.
-The average rollover in 2017 was $102,000.
+The average IRA holding that included rollovers in mid-2022 was $150,000 compared to $42,500 IRA balance without rollovers.
 Taxpayers can make rollover contributions to a Roth or traditional IRA regardless of age.

 Burman, Leonard E., William G. Gale, Matthew Hall, and Peter R. Orszag.
 2004.
 “Distributional Effects of Defined Contribution Plans and Individual Retirement Accounts.”
 Discussion Paper 16.
 Washington, DC: Urban-Brookings Tax Policy Center.

 Congressional Budget Office.
 2011.
 “Use of Tax Incentives for Retirement Saving in 2006.”
-Washington, DC: Congressional Budget Office.
+Washington, DC.

-Holden, Sarah, and Daniel Schrass.
-2017.
-“The Role of IRAs in US Households’ Saving for Retirement, 2017.”
+Holden, Sarah and Daniel Schrass.
+2023.
+“The Role of IRAs in US Households’ Saving for Retirement, 2022.”
 Washington, DC: Investment Company Institute.